-While I don’t die for link building and I barely outreach, I make sure every content I publish is based on data, reality, trust and gives quality results.
+While I don’t die for link building and I barely outreach, I make sure every content I publish is based on data, reality, trust, and quality results.

 As I’m writing this post, one question keeps running inside my mind,